FIWARE/tutorials.Identity-Management/README.ja.md

 {
     "values_updated": {
         "name": "FIWARE Security",
-        "description": "The FIWARE Foundation is the legal independent body promoting, augmenting open-source FIWARE technologies", "website": "http://fiware.org"
+        "description": "The FIWARE Foundation is the ..", "website": "http://fiware.org"
     }
 }